francisco-rente/FEUP-SGI/tp1/README.md

 - Memory consumption from the CGF cloning.
 In order to reuse the Appearence added previously, we need to ensure its immutability, for inherit scenarios and recursive path, so a "cloning" step (creating a new CGFApearance with the same attributes) is necessary.
 - Problems arose when trying to implement texture inheritance with appearence.apply().
-Since we couldn't maintain a record of the textures already applied and the JS language works with references/pointers, so the textures in each appearance were often set to null or rewritten, but we managed to solve them using two stacks.
+Since we couldn't maintain a record of the textures already applied and the JS language works with references/pointers, the textures in each appearance were often set to null or rewritten, but we managed to solve them using two stacks.
 A solution could be to forcibly add an inner stack into the CGFappearance class, but we didn't want to modify the CGF code.
 - KeyM: latency of response when pressing keys.